 - Trauma resolution

 Bear in mind that these are simply some of the most common presentations for family counselling.
 If your family is struggling to cope with an issue not listed above, we can still help you.
-The reasons people attend family counselling are as varied as the types of families we support, and every Life Supports family specialist has advanced training that enables them to address a multitude of family-related concerns.
+The reasons people attend family counselling are as varied as the types of families we support, and every Life Supports family counsellor has training that enables them to address a multitude of family-related concerns.
 No matter the issue affecting your family, we can help you to work through it and move forward.

 Back to top